canonical/documentation-workflows/README.md

       working-directory: '.'
 ```

-If you wnat to use a workflow version other than `main`, replace `@main` with the appropriate branch or tag.
+If you want to use a workflow version other than `main`, replace `@main` with the appropriate branch or tag.

 ## Contributing